wathhr/headline-omp/README.md

 ![Comparison](./assets/comparison.png)

 ## Installation
-Take a look at the official [oh My Posh Docs](https://ohmyposh.dev/docs/)!
+Take a look at the official [Oh My Posh Docs](https://ohmyposh.dev/docs/)!

 ## Variations
 Information about the different variations.